vjsr007/ollama-chat/README.md

 ### Windows MSI Build Issues

-Si el build MSI falla:
+If the MSI build fails:

-- Asegura tener instalado **WiX Toolset v3.14+** (agrega sus binarios a PATH)
+- Ensure **WiX Toolset v3.14+** is installed (add its binaries to PATH)
-- Ejecuta en PowerShell: `light.exe -?` para verificar
+- Run in PowerShell: `light.exe -?` to verify
-- Usa: `npm run package:msi`
+- Use: `npm run package:msi`
-- Limpia caché si hay artefactos corruptos: elimina `dist/` antes de reintentar
+- Clear cache if artifacts look corrupted: remove `dist/` before retrying

 ### Common Issues